HateDay: Insights from a Global Hate Speech Dataset Representative of a Day on Twitter: The HateDay Dataset

 As a basis for creating \textsc{HateDay}, we use the \textsc{TwitterDay} dataset \cite{pfeffer2023just}, which contains all Twitter posts within a 24-hour period starting on September 21, 2022.
 This amounts to approximately 375 million tweets posted by 40 million users platform-wide.

-We filter \textsc{TwitterDay} both at the language and country levels to enable a more structured analysis.
+We filter \textsc{TwitterDay} both at the language and country levels.
 At the language level, we focus on the eight most popular languages in the \textsc{TwitterDay} dataset for which there exist hate speech detection resources (details in \S\ref{app:twitterday_lang_distribution}), namely Arabic, English, French, German, Indonesian, Portuguese, Spanish and Turkish.
-To assess differences between countries with a common language, we also filter at the country-level, focusing on four countries for which English is the main language on Twitter, namely the United States, India, Nigeria and Kenya.
-For locating users in each country, we use the Google Geocoding API to infer user country location based on their self-provided profile location \cite{hecht2011tweets}.
+To assess differences between countries with a common language, we also filter at the country-level, focusing on four countries for which English is the main language on Twitter, namely India, Kenya, Nigeria, and the United States.
+We use the Google Geocoding API to infer user country location based on their self-provided profile location, knowing this has limitations \cite{hecht2011tweets}.
 We drop retweets to focus on original content and randomly sample 20,000 tweets for each of the eight retained languages and each of the four countries, ensuring that each language-specific and country-specific sample is representative of real-world Twitter settings in that particular language or country.
-The \textsc{HateDay} dataset corresponds to the combination of all the annotated random samples for each language and country, for a total of 240,000 annotated tweets.
+The \textsc{HateDay} dataset corresponds to the combination of all annotated random samples for each language and country, totaling 240,000 annotated tweets.